Inotiv

 Alzheimer’s Disease

 Drug development for Alzheimer’s disease has faced many obstacles.
-The multifaceted nature of the disease, coupled with the limited understanding of its underlying mechanisms, have presented challenges in identifying effective treatments.
-Additionally, clinical trials for potential drugs have had high failure rates, often due to the complexity of Alzheimer’s diagnosis and progression monitoring.
-These challenges highlight the urgent need for innovative approaches to better understand Alzheimer’s and develop promising therapies.
-Inotiv offers disease models and assays that are optimized to deliver translationally relevant data to guide your drug discovery program.
+The multifaceted nature of this neurodegenerative disease, coupled with the limited understanding of its underlying mechanisms, have presented challenges in identifying effective treatments.
+Additionally, clinical trials for potential Alzheimer's disease drugs have had high failure rates, often due to the complexity of diagnosis and progression monitoring of this disease.
+These challenges highlight the urgent need for innovative approaches to better understand Alzheimer’s disease and develop promising therapies.
+Inotiv offers animal models and assays that are optimized to deliver translationally relevant data to guide your drug discovery program.

 Alzheimer’s Disease Models